In partnership with WNYC and the Apollo Theater, we examine the legacy of Dr. King's leadership.

-- Tod Lipka is the CEO of Step Up On Second, Inc., a non-profit organization in Santa Monica, California.
+- Tod Lipka CEO, Step Up On Second, Inc., a non-profit organization in Santa Monica, California

-- Sunnie Walker had been homeless since she was seven years old.
-She has been in her own permanent housing for the last year.
+- Sunnie Walker Homeless since she was seven years old, she has been in her own permanent housing for the last year

 Four Innovative Attempts To Solve Homelessness

 No city or state has found a guaranteed fix for homelessness, but there have been some successful programs and innovative ideas.
 Including:

 - The Housing First strategy has drawn significant attention for its positive results.
 As the name implies, this approach puts giving the homeless housing before focusing on employment, sobriety, or other concerns.

 - In San Francisco, the Navigation Center is less strict about who it takes in.
 It also prioritizes open space and allows people to bring their partners, pets, and personal belongings.
 As Marketplace reported: “Shelters are a Band-Aid, not a solution, [Center director Julie] Leadbetter says.
 They are often dorms crammed with beds.
 There’s no place to put your stuff, and they have a curfew for when you can come in and when you must leave during the day.
 Sexes are separated to protect women from rape.
 These conditions keep people out, she says.”